Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_uInverter/docs/README.md

 ## Load Inductor:
 For determining the value of load inductor, following aspects of operation are connsidered -
 1. **R/L ratio:** The purpose of the board is to demonstrate current regulation.
 Current regulation is predominantly used in motors for torque and speed control in numerous applications.
-Hence, the load R and L values are chosen to emulate a motor to some extent.
-Typically, the R/L ratio for [motors](Readme.md#References) lie somewhere in the range of 10 to 100 Ω/mH, with L being in the range of 20 to 100 uH.
+Hence, the load R and L values are chosen to emulate real life high speed low inductance motors to certain extent.
+Typically, the R/L ratio for [target high speed low inductance motors](#ref) lie somewhere in the range of 10 to 100 Ω/mH, with L being in the range of 20 to 100 uH.
 The inductor is chosen in such a way that the overall load resistance (seen the AC source) has ratio in the above-mentioned range.
 2. __Resistance:__ The load inductor is selected to have a high resistance.
 This will eliminate the need of a separate resistor in the RL load and will also reduce the number of large components on the board (and hence, the size of the board).
 3. __Load impedance:__
 Maximum commutation frequency of regulation current fcw = 1kHz